scientific-python/devstats/README.md

 # devstats

-This repository holds the devstats package. devstats uses the github API to generate developer statistics and a developer statistics report on a specified project.
+This repository holds the `devstats` package. `devstats` is a Python command line tool that uses the GitHub GraphQL API to generate developer statistics and a developer statistics report for a specified project.

 ## OAuth key for accessing GitHub